 We can reboot a Windows computer from command line using the in-built shutdown command.
 Below you can find syntax of this command for various use cases.
+The below commands work on Windows 7, Windows 8 and all other server editions.

 Command to reboot windows computer: